Sugar Free Low Carb Strained Greek-Style Yoghurt: HOW TO MAKE IT in 2 easy steps.

 - scoop yoghurt away from cheesecloth into its original container.

-- cover and store for 3-4 days in the fridge.
+- stir in stevia powder, cover and store for 3-4 days in the fridge.

 - serve on its own or with berries, nuts, chia seeds.